Free Studio: Reception

-The programs have been tested and endorsed by Chip Online, Tucows, SnapFiles, Brothersoft and Softonic and have won awards from these sites.
-As far as demographics is concerned, Free Studio has the highest popularity in Germany, United States and Italy.
+The programs have been tested and endorsed by Chip Online, Tucows, SnapFiles, Brothersoft, and Softonic and have won awards from these sites.
+Free Studio is most popular in Germany, United States and Italy.
 It is also popular in Japan, France and the United Kingdom.

 The most popular applications, according to CNET statistics, include Free YouTube to MP3 Converter, Free Video to MP3 Converter, Free MP4 Video Converter and Free YouTube Download.
 Other programs with high rank: Free AVI Video Converter, Free Video Editor, Free Audio Converter and Free Studio in a whole.

 Criticism

 Free Studio (as can be common for freeware packages) is criticized for toolbar and Web search engine installation.
-Older versions have also included OpenCandy, which is loaded in automatically, without any request for user approval.
+Older versions have also included OpenCandy, which is loaded automatically, with no request for user approval.
 There can be difficulties installing only the programs needed without installing bundled extra programs.

-In March 2017 DVDVideoSoft announced that it had stopped showing other products' ads during the installation and all the toolbars, search engine installations and OpenCandy were removed.
+In March 2017, DVDVideoSoft announced that it had stopped showing other products' ads during installation and removed all toolbars, search engines, and OpenCandy.